IrsalLaz/bookshelf-app-project/README.md

 # Bookshelf App

 The Bookshelf App is a simple web application designed to help users manage a collection of books.
 Users can add, edit, delete, search, and categorize books as "Belum selesai dibaca" (Not Finished Reading) or "Selesai dibaca" (Finished Reading).
+The data will be saved to the browser's local storage for persistence.

+Access it online at [https://irsallaz.github.io/bookshelf-app-project/]

 ## Features